arushi315/vertx_cluster_test/README.md

 **Endpoints**

-_Publish endpoint:_ Demo of publishing message on vertx event-bus.
+_GET - Publish endpoint:_ Demo of publishing message on vertx event-bus.
 All the cluster members will have a consumer on that address and will log a statement depicting that the message is received.

 For instance,